Sex, Abortion, & Birth

 Do not buy any pills from the website "Abortion-pill-online.com" or "mifepristone-misoprostol.com" or "mifepristone-online.com".
 The medicines are not Mifepristone, Mifegyne or RU 486 as they claim.
-Women on Waves ordered and analysed them and the medicines that were sent to us did not contain the… Read more »
+Women on Waves ordered and analysed them and the medicines that were… Read more »

 Questions and Answers